mint-o-badges/badgr-server/README.md

 * http://localhost:8080/ (production)

+Note: An error message when accessing the above mentioned URLs is perfectly fine, since the server doesn't actually serve anything on the root url.

 There are various examples of URLs in this readme and they all feature the development port.
 You will need to adjust that if you are using the production server.